bensongathee/AI_Uncertain_Inference-Bayesian-networks/README.md

 Note- Number of evidence variables can range from 0 to a reasonable number.

+# Configurations (Terminal)
+If you're running it on the terminal,

+cd AI_Uncertain_Inference,

+then execute the following command

+    java -cp "./bin" Main xml AIMA-Alarm 100000 aima-alarm.xml B J true M true or

+    java -cp "./bin" Main xml AIMA-Alarm - aima-alarm.xml B J true M true to use the default number of samples, 100000
 # Preview

     java -cp "./bin" Main xml AIMA-Alarm - aima-alarm.xml B J true M true